HarshCasper/Rotten-Scripts/Python/QR-Attendance/README.md

 ![take attendance](./Reference/take_attendance.jpg)

-A GUI will pop up.
+A terminal will pop up.
 Fill in the details to set the Attandace sytem for your class.

 ![GUI](./Reference/GUI.jpg)